cookiesncream716/helloWorld2/README.md

 var box = Gem.Block(‘box’, greeting, button)
 ```

 4. *(optional)* Give the button some style.
 Just add it after `$greeting`.
-Here, we're using the `Button`'s name to select for it and give it a style, rather than a label.
+Here, we're using the `Button`'s name to select it and give it a style, rather than using a label.

 ```
 Button: {